UWFosterIT/node-gaws/README.md

 This implements the [v3 Graduate Applicant Webservice](https://webdev.grad.uw.edu/grad_appl/documentation/uwnetid/version3api.html).

+Note: Version 4.0.0 and later require Node 8.10 or later.

 ## USE

 ### Installation

-Add the following to your `package.json` and then do a `yarn install`.
+Add the following to your `package.json` and then do a `npm install`.
 Update the version number as needed.

-    "uwgaws": "git+ssh://git@github.com/UWFosterIT/node-gaws.git#2.0.0",
+    "uwgaws": "git+ssh://git@github.com/UWFosterIT/node-gaws.git#4.0.0",

 ### Set up